satellite-image-deep-learning/techniques/README.md

 * [Spectral-Clustering](https://github.com/zhangyk8/Spectral-Clustering) -> normalized and unnormalized spectral clustering algorithms
 * [Fogpy](https://github.com/pytroll/fogpy) -> nowcasting of fog and low stratus clouds
 * [orthorectification](https://github.com/mpfaffenberger/orthorectification) -> Orthorectification in Python.
 Note that all of this functionality already exists in libraries like GDAL and others.
 The goal of this codebase was to present and deep dive into these subroutines
+* [Flood-Severity-Estimation](https://github.com/jorgemspereira/Flood-Severity-Estimation) -> estimate the height of the water in geo-referenced photos that depict floods using DEMs from JAXA

 ## GDAL & Rasterio
 So improtant this pair gets their own section.
 GDAL is THE command line tool for reading and writing raster and vector geospatial data formats.
 If you are using python you will probably want to use Rasterio which provides a pythonic wrapper for GDAL